az1326/GH-senior-project/README.txt

-This repository contains the source code and compiled Java Archive files for my senior project.
-The project will focus on using Java standard libraries to create a GUI that uses the Model-View-Controller pattern.
+<html>This repository contains the source code and compiled Java Archive files for my senior project.
+The project will focus on
+using Java standard libraries to create a GUI that uses the Model-View-Controller pattern.

 The project consists of two small test apps and two large apps.
 The small test apps (test and testPNG) were completed